Gays Against Groomers: Membership

+Several prominent GAG members have founded their own similar groups, including GAG's New York chapter leader, Marky Hutt, who founded LGBTrump and North Carolina chapter leader, Brian Talbert, who founded Deplorable Pride.

 Suspensions and bans from platforms

 By August 2022, Twitter had suspended and reinstated the social media account four times.
 Before Elon Musk's takeover of Twitter, the website's rules prohibited the use of "groomer" as an insult based on gender identity or expression under their hate speech policy.
 GAG responded by using code terms such as "broomer" and "gr__mer" and changing its screen name to "Gays Against Grewmers".

 When Elon Musk bought Twitter, GAG reverted to its old name and tweeted "OK GROOMER".
 The group also purchased a verified badge.
 In October 2022, the account directly thanked Musk.
 A report from the Human Rights Campaign found that retweets of the GAG Twitter account's posts using the word "groomer" had grown by 300% when comparing the two months before and after Musk's purchase.

 In 2022, TikTok banned the organization.
 Gays Against Groomers attempted to make new accounts on TikTok in July 2023.
 However, those accounts were quickly banned too.

 In September 2023, they were temporarily suspended from Facebook and in October 2023, they were temporarily suspended from Instagram for posting "anti-LGBTQ hate content".

 Additionally, as of October 2023, Google, Google Pay, PayPal, Venmo, Printful and Wix.com have all suspended or distanced themselves from Gays Against Groomers due to the organization violating their rules on hate speech.

 In June 2024, Gays Against Groomers was banned from Reddit for the same reason.

 GAG has responded to many of these bans and restrictions by creating new accounts on the platforms.
 However, many of these new accounts have been banned as well.